ucloud/uai-sdk/examples/tensorflow/train/object-detection/README.md

     cp PATH_TO/uaitrain.Dockerfile ./
     sudo docker build -f uaitrain.Dockerfile -t uhub.ucloud.cn/<YOUR_UHUB_REGISTRY>/tf-objdetect:uaitrain .

-These commands switches to the tensorflow/models directory, copy the dockerfile here and build the docker with the dockerfile commands.
-You can use any docker-name here if you want.
-After building the image, we get a docker image named uhub.ucloud.cn/<YOUR_UHUB_REGISTRY>/tf-objdetect:uaitrain.
+These commands switches to the tensorflow/models directory, copy the dockerfile here and build the docker with the above commands in the Dockerfile.
+You can use tag the docker with any docker-name here if you want by changing the suffix after <UHUB_REGISTRY>/, so you can manage multiple versions of dockers without confusion.
+After building the image, we get a docker image named uhub.ucloud.cn/<YOUR_UHUB_REGISTRY>/tf-objdetect:uaitrain, which is the same as the docker provided.

 ### Run the train
 We can simply use the following cmd to run the local test(GPU version).
 Make sure you have a GPU and relevant environment to run it on.
 Note that if you use any other data storage directory other than "/data/object-detect/data", you should change the same path in the command accordingly, for the parameter:

 	-v /data/object-detect/data/:/data/data

-replaces the directories, so that when the program redirects to "/data/data/", it actually goes into "/data/object-detect/data/" for the images and xmls.
+replaces the directories, so that when the program goes to "/data/data/", it actually redirects into "/data/object-detect/data/" for the images and xmls.
 Here is the default command:

     sudo nvidia-docker run -it -v /data/object-detect/data/:/data/data -v /data/object-detect/output:/data/output uhub.service.ucloud.cn/uai_dockers/tf-objdetect:uaitrain /bin/bash -c "cd /data && /usr/bin/python /data/object_detection/train.py --pipeline_config_path=/data/data/faster_rcnn_resnet101.config --train_dir=/data/output"